Group Communication: Definition, Importance, and Tips for Success

 What are the main features of group communication?

-To get a better understanding of group communication, let’s get a closer look at all the features of group communication that affect its outcome and define it more closely.
+To get a better understanding of group communication, let’s look at all the features that affect its outcome and define it more closely.

 • Participants — senders and receivers of the messages.